bele-adane/Mule-batch-api/README.md

 -fast forward merge - if there is a change only develope brach or feature branch only and master as it is.
 -3-way merge- this is during some changes apply master and develope both -There is Theirs-Remote vs mine -LOCAL sections
+Two types of branch in your local system
+                        1. local branch
+						2. remote tracking branch